Rajasthan State Men's League

-The Rajasthan State Men's League, or R-League A Division, is the top state-level football league in the Indian state of Rajasthan, conducted by Rajasthan Football Association.
+The Rajasthan State Men's League, also known as R-League A Division, is the top state-level football league in the Indian state of Rajasthan, conducted by Rajasthan Football Association.
 Inaugural season with 8 participating teams, and concluded on 6 October 2019.
-Rajasthan United FC became the first ever champion.
+Rajasthan United FC became the first champion.
 All matches were played on a single venue, Rajasthan University Sports Complex.

 History

-The first ever Rajasthan State Men's League started with 8 teams in 2019.
+The first Rajasthan State Men's League started with 8 teams in 2019.
 Jaipur based JECRC CF won the title.

 Clubs

-A total of 8 teams participated in the league for last edition in 2021.
+A total of 11 teams participated in the league for the 2024–25 edition.